 When we receive the Section 80 Notice, we will serve a counter notice (Section 81 Notice) notifying you of the required precautions to be undertaken and any other relevant conditions will be included in the counter notice.

-To apply for a demolition notice complete Section 80 Demolition Notice form and guidance notes.
+To apply for a demolition notice complete Section 80 Demolition Notice form

 The current charge for a demolition notice is £250 and will be payable by the applicant.
 In order to speed the process your payment should be made at the same time as submitting your application.